lolmaus/ember-element-query/README.md

     <script src="{{rootURL}}assets/element-query-mapping.js"></script>
 ```

-Why: this file is a way to pass information from a build into the app.
-Element query selectors have to be extracted from *compiled* CSS.
-Unfortunately, when compiled CSS becomes available in the Ember CLI pipeline, it's too late to manipulate with JS modules.
+Why: this file is a way to pass information from the build build pipeline into the client app.
+Element query selectors have to be extracted from *compiled* CSS and then provided as a JS module.
+Unfortunately, when compiled CSS becomes available in the Ember CLI pipeline, it's too late to manipulate JS modules, and instead a new JS file is provided.

 ## Usage

-### Enabling element queries on an Ember component
+### Enabling element queries on an existing Ember component

-If you want to apply element queries to the root element of your component, use the mixin.
+If you want to apply element queries to the root element of your component, use the `ElementQueryMixin`.

 You are also required to give your component a semantic HTML class via `classNames`: